pubnub/pubnub-mcp-server/resources/sdk_docs/java_publish-and-subscribe.md

 ### Create a subscription set

+Managing subscription lifecycle
-The `SubscriptionSet` implements [AutoCloseable](https://docs.oracle.com/javase/8/docs/api/java/lang/AutoCloseable.html).
-Always call `SubscriptionSet.close()` when no longer needed.
+- SubscriptionSet implements AutoCloseable.
+Always call SubscriptionSet.close() when done.

-A client-level `SubscriptionSet` receives updates for all entities in the set.
+Client-level SubscriptionSet receives events for all entities in the set.

 ```
 1// client-based, general-scoped